qianxusheng/tech-notes-archive/notes/Java.md

 - When you define a new interface, you are defining a **new reference data type**.
 You can use interface names anywhere you can use any other data type name.
 If you define a reference variable whose type is an interface, any object you assign to it must be an instance of a class that implements the interface
 - **interface upgrading:** extends old interface; using default method(need to be implemented); static method
 - An interface declaration can contain method signatures, default methods, static methods and constant definitions.
 The only methods that have implementations are default and static methods.

+inheritance:
+---
+- You can write a new *instance method* in the subclass that has the same signature as the one in the superclass, thus *overriding* it.
+- You can write a new *static method* in the subclass that has the same signature as the one in the superclass, thus *hiding* it.
+- You can write a subclass *constructor* that invokes the constructor of the superclass, either implicitly or by using the keyword **super**.
+- **Private Members in a Superclass:** A subclass does not inherit the private members of its parent class.
+However, if the superclass has **public** or **protected methods** for accessing its private fields, these can also be used by the subclass. **A nested class** has access to all the private members of its enclosing class—both fields and methods.
+Therefore, a public or protected nested class inherited by a subclass has indirect access to all of the private members of the superclass.
+- **casting:**
+  - implicity casting(subclass->superclass) *Object obj = new MountainBike()*;
+  - explicity casting(superclass->subclass) *MountainBike myBike = (MountainBike)obj*.
+- **Multiple Inheritance of State, Implementation, and Type:** Java does not allow multiple inheritance of state and implementation to avoid issues like field and method conflicts.
+However, Java supports multiple inheritance of type through interfaces.
+- **overriding and hiding: happens when superclass and subclass have the same signature**
+  - overriding: instance method in the subclass overrides the superclass's method.
+  - hiding: static method in the subclass hides the one in the superclass.
+  - modifier: An overriding method may increase the visibility of the method it overrides, but cannot reduce it.
+  - interface methods(complicated): some rules to decide choose which method.